maryammagdy123/fresh_cart/README.md

 ## 📌 Features

+### 🛍️ Product Browsing
-- Browse products and categories
+- Browse products and categories with dynamic filtering and search.

+### 🛒 Cart Management
-- Add, remove, and update items in the cart
+- Add, remove, and update items in the shopping cart seamlessly.

-- User authentication (Register / Login / Protected routes)
+### 🔒 User Authentication
+- Register and Login functionality with protected routes for authenticated users.

+### 📦 Orders
-- View user orders and order history
+- View user orders and order history in a clean interface.

+### 📱 Responsive Design
-- Fully responsive design for all devices
+- Fully responsive for desktop, tablet, and mobile devices.

+### ⚛️ State Management
-- State management using Context API or Redux Toolkit
+- Efficient state handling using **Context API** or **Redux Toolkit**.

+### ✨ Animated UI
-- Animated UI using **Framer Motion**
+- Smooth UI animations using **Framer Motion** for better user experience.

+### 🔔 Notifications
-- Toast notifications for success/error messages
+- Toast messages for success, warnings, and error feedback.

+### 🛡️ API Handling
-- Robust API error handling
+- Robust API error handling to prevent crashes and improve reliability.

+### 🚀 Performance Optimization
-- Code splitting and optimized performance
+- Code splitting and optimized loading for faster performance.

 ---